axelerator/picomponents-starter/README.md

 The project contains a [Caddyfile](https://caddyserver.com/docs/caddyfile-tutorial) that you can use to serve the app with `caddy run`.

-Alternatively you can use Python's `python3 -m http.server` if that's your thing (reloadong on any other URL than `/` won't work then though because the other routes don't correspond with actual files).
+Alternatively you can use Python's `python3 -m http.server` if that's your thing (reloading on any other URL than `/` won't work then though because the other routes don't correspond with actual files).